Odzala-Kokoua National Park: Mammals

 Spotted hyenas were reportedly abundant in the park's savanna area in 2007.

-In 2013, the lion was considered locally extinct, as the species has not been recorded for fifteen years.

-Survey results published in 2014 revealed the absence of lions.
-But at least 46 hyenas were recorded in the park's savanna ecosystem.
-Also, African golden cat, leopard, and serval were recorded.
-The decline of lion and spotted hyena populations are thought to be caused by overexploitation.
+In 2013, the lion was considered locally extinct, as the species had not been recorded for fifteen years.
+Survey results published in 2014 revealed the absence of lions, but at least 46 hyenas were recorded in the park's savanna ecosystem.
+Also,the African golden cat, leopard, and serval were recorded.
+The decline of lion and spotted hyena populations is thought to be caused by overexploitation.
 Antelope species include the bay duiker, black-fronted duiker, Peters' duiker, and white-bellied duiker.

 Several authors noted the importance of forest clearings for the park's mammal populations.

 Birds

 Approximately 440 bird species have been recorded in the park.
 Species include the African fish eagle, black-backed cisticola, black-throated apalis, black-winged pratincole, eastern wattled cuckooshrike, forest robin, forest wood hoopoe, great snipe, green pigeon, grey parrot, grey-headed broadbill, lesser kestrel, Pel's fishing owl, pied kingfisher, red-capped crombec, red-throated cliff swallow, Uganda woodland warbler, and yellow-capped weaver.
 Herons, hornbills, and kingfishers are also present, including the goliath heron, black dwarf hornbill, and giant kingfisher.
+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

 Reptiles, amphibians, fish, and insects

 Crocodiles, lizards, and frogs live in Odzala-Kokoua.
-A study published in Zootaxa in 2010 reported the presence of eleven species of Petrocephalus.
+A study published in Zootaxa in 2010 reported the presence of 11 species of Petrocephalus.
 The distichodontid fish species Hemigrammocharax rubensteini, described in 2013, has been recorded in the park.
 Odzala-Kokoua hosts a variety of insect species, including ants, bees, butterflies, and termites.